bramiozo/PubScience/README.md

 **Identify**: functionality to identify medical texts in general corpora using supervised and self-supervised models

+* Use pre-trained supervised models to identify relevant documents or text sections
+* Use LLMs to identify relevant texts using in-context-learning
+* Use seed-texts in combination with bi-encoder and cross-encoder models to find texts that are _near_

+The core function _ab initio_ is to ease the creation and dissemination of Dutch clinical NLP work (including corpora) but in principle this code is not limited to the Dutch language or the medical domain.

 **Deduplicate**: remove exact duplicates and mark approximate duplicates.
 Following the Llama3.1 recipe we use
 * MinHash (see [Broder](https://ieeexplore.ieee.org/document/666900))